Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

-\begin{proposition}[\cite{Galliani12a}] With the assumptions of the previous definition, we obtain the following truth condition: \end{proposition} The idea for defining intuitionistic disjunction in this way is to require that the splitting of a team $X$ must be done in a way that either of the sides becomes empty, whence the other side must be the whole initial team $X$.
+The idea for defining intuitionistic disjunction in this way is to require that the splitting of a team $X$ must be done in a way that either of the sides becomes empty, whence the other side must be the whole initial team $X$.
 When a logic has empty team property, then the requirement, that the splitting must be done in this way, becomes equivalent with the truth definition above.
 But note that if our logic would not have empty team property, then we could not define intuitionistic disjunction by using this approach.